RadhikaMurugesan/analog_sample_app/README.md

 ### Analog Sample App

-#### src/components/dropdowns/sort - It contains the dropdown for getting oldest and newest archives.

-#### src/components/dropdowns/year - It contains the dropdown for getting archives by years.
+#### src/components/dropdowns/Dropdown - Dropdown functional component for sort by year and oldest & newest.

 #### src/config/Constants - It contains the constants values for Archives .